-The City shall make available employee paid long-term disability benefit (LTD) to insure sixty percent (60%) of the employee's current gross wages if the employee is disabled and unable to work.
+Until December 31, 2024 the existing plan that the The City shall makes available employee paid long-term disability benefit (LTD) to ensure sixty percent (60%) of the of the employee's current gross wages if the employee is disabled and unable to work.
 The intent of the plan is to protect against loss of regular income, not to produce any excess over normal gross wages.
 This benefit will provide salary protection from date of eligibility.
-Salary protection benefits for occupational and non-occupational disability will commence when one hundred twenty (120) ninety (90) days have elapsed from the time of the disabling injury or illness.
-Effective January 2019, the plan will change to provide coverage using a ninety (90) day waiting period and maximum monthly benefit of \$2,500.
+Salary protection benefits for occupational and non-occupational disability require a ninety (90) day waiting period and maximum monthly benefit of \$2,500.
 Employees are responsible for all premium contributions.